 Does Creativity Mean Unique?

-I don’t know about you, but I’m overwhelmed.
-While I am attracted to the imagination part, original ideas and artistic work feel a little bit intimidating.
+I don’t know about you, but this definition makes me feel overwhelmed.
+While I’m attracted to the imagination part, original ideas and artistic work feel a little bit intimidating.
 They make me want to say “I’m not creative.”

 What the heck does “relating to original ideas” mean?
 Does this mean that you have to come up with something completely new and innovative that no one else has thought of before?

 Well, that’s not possible.
 There are billions of people out there.
 All of those billion people are always thinking of something.
-It is unlikely that you will think of something completely original.
+It is unlikely that you’ll think of something completely original.

 Although art is creativity, not all creativity is art (at least not in the general sense).
-Some examples of creativity that wouldn’t necessarily be art?
+Some examples of creativity that isn’t necessarily art:

 - problem solving